Foreign offers of aid in response to Morocco earthquake

 SPAIN

-Foreign Minister Jose Manuel Albares said on Sunday that Spain would send search and rescue teams and aid, having received a formal request for help from Morocco.
-"It is a sign of Spanish solidarity and of the sense of friendship which unites the people of Spain with the people of Morocco," Albares told Catalunya Radio, after receiving a call from his Moroccan counterpart.
+A Spanish military search and rescue unit with 56 officers and four sniffer dogs arrived in Morocco on Sunday, Spain's Defence Minister Margarita Robles said.
+The unit from the Spanish Emergency Military Unit will work about 100 km (60 miles) south of Marrakech.
+Robles said that a second search and rescue unit would travel to Morocco later on Sunday.

-A unit from the Spanish Emergency Military Unit (UME) was set to fly to Morocco, Spanish television RTVE reported.
-The UME is a specialised unit of the army that handles search and rescue missions.
+Foreign Minister Jose Manuel Albares said earlier that Spain had received a formal request for help from Morocco, in a call from his Moroccan counterpart.

 FRANCE